synfinatic/alpacascope/README.md

 Not sure if it's a bug on my end or a limitation with CWPI?

 #### How to build on Windows?
-If you wish to build a binary on Windows, you'll need to do:
+If you wish to build your own binary on Windows, you'll need to do:

  1. Install GoLang for Windows by following [these instructions]( https://golangdocs.com/install-go-windows).